 I never thought I’d write these words, but today, I handed in my notice.
-After two decades, over two separate stints and several different jobs at Salford University, I am pleased to say that I’ve accepted a promotion and new role as Senior Lecturer at Dundee University, starting December 2021.
+After two decades, over two separate stints and several different jobs at Salford University, I am pleased to say that I’ve accepted a promotion and new role as Head of Centre for Professional and Economic Development at University of Chester, starting December 2021.
 In this post, I’ve written a bit about my time at Salford and how I got to this point and finally, about the new role and what next.

 How did I get here?

 I first joined Salford as a graduate in 1997 after completing a degree in Electronic Imaging and Media Communications at Bradford University.
 It was really early days then for the Internet and websites and I became one of Salford’s first full-time web and multimedia developers for a great funded project called The Virtual Chamber, which was part of the GEMISIS project.
 It really was ‘right place, right time’, I applied for a funded PhD place and got offered this job instead!
 We were tasked with trying to get Manchester online and using the web and multimedia in smart new ways for business, education and more.

 I loved my graduate job and as the funding ran out, it evolved into doing more commercial web development work and I learned more about multimedia and programming web applications with things like Flash and ASP to make database driven websites.
 We were often working on educational and e-learning projects and eventually, part of our team was bought out by London based training company founded by John Cleese, Video Arts.
 We were making high end e-learning content, tools and simulations for the Police and various other large organisations around 20 years ago and it was great experience while it lasted.